Colvars/colvars/README.md

 A table mapping software package release versions to Colvars versions is given [here](https://github.com/Colvars/colvars/wiki/List-of-Colvars-versions-included-in-simulation-and-analysis-packages).

 If you are using a stable release of any of the codes mentioned above, feel free to use the version number of that code when asking questions.

 ## Feedback

-Please use the "[Issues](https://github.com/Colvars/colvars/issues)" tab of this page to submit new bug reports or to suggest new features.
+For usage questions, please start a new [Discussion](https://github.com/Colvars/colvars/discussions/new?category=q-a).

+For bug reports or feature requests, use the "[Issues](https://github.com/Colvars/colvars/issues)" tab.

 ## License

-This software is distributed under the GNU Lesser General Public License (LGPL), version 3.
-See COPYING.LESSER for complete licensing terms.
+This software is distributed under the GNU Lesser General Public License version 3 (LGPLv3); see the file COPYING.LESSER for complete licensing terms.

-In the interest of broad distribution, copies of this code are also distributed together with LAMMPS (LGPL version 2), NAMD and VMD (UIUC license).
-However, the terms of the LGPLv3 license still apply to code originating from this repository.
+In the interest of broad distribution, copies of this code are also included in GROMACS (LGPLv2), LAMMPS (LGPLv2), NAMD and VMD (UIUC license); however, the terms of the LGPLv3 still apply to code originating from this repository.